 09 of 10

-Sometimes referred to as a "poor man's ribeye," the chuck eye steak is the very first or maybe first two steaks cut from the beef chuck primal cut, right where it joins the rib primal.
+Chuck eye steaks are the very first or maybe first two steaks cut from the beef chuck primal cut, right where it joins the rib primal.
 Since the precise location of the division is arbitrary, the first chuck eye steak is basically a ribeye.
-But because it came from the chuck rather than the rib, they can't call it a ribeye, which means they can't charge as much for it.
-Maybe they should call it the "smart person's... ribeye" instead.
+But because it came from the chuck rather than the rib, it can't be called a ribeye and costs a lot less.

 10 of 10

-Flat-iron steaks are one of the newfangled steaks to emerge from the beef industry's efforts to deconstruct the beef carcass in new and creative ways, and one of the most successful ones at that.
-Taken from the beef chuck primal, the flat-iron steak is basically a top blade steak that's cut lengthwise rather than crosswise, thus avoiding the thick seam of gristle that traverses it.
-Cook it quickly until medium rare and enjoy.
+Flat-iron steaks are taken from the beef chuck primal and are basically a top blade steak that's cut lengthwise rather than crosswise.
+This avoids the thick seam of gristle that traverses it, making it more tender.
+Cook it quickly over high heat until medium-rare and enjoy.